What is FACS?

 How to get started?

-Glenwood Intake Coordinator:
+Glenwood Intake Office:

 The Alabama Department of Child Abuse and Neglect Prevention (ADCANP) secure resources to fund evidence-based community programs committed to the prevention of child maltreatment.
 We advocate for children and the strengthening of families.

 Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the lifespan, for the needs of individuals with autism and their families through advocacy and support; increasing understanding and acceptance of autism spectrum disorder; and advancing research into causes and better interventions for autism spectrum disorder and related conditions.